kyjackson/Isac/ISAC_PROJECT_PLAN.md

 - Use `async`/`await` for all I/O operations.
 (Applied where implemented.)
 - Centralize HTTP configuration in `Isac.Core.Shared`.
 (In place.)
 - Avoid duplicating endpoint URLs or DTOs across projects.
 (Maintained.)
 - Fail fast and log meaningful errors in `Isac.Core.Api`.
-(Logging enhancement pending.)
+(Serilog added; more enrichers/sinks can be configured.)
 - Keep platform-specific code isolated.
 (Current code respects this.)

 ---